Code-Institute-Submissions/hanselsbakery/.stackedit-trash/README.md

 - **Responsive Website Checker**

-	- This [tool](https://responsivedesignchecker.com/) in conjunction with Am I Responsive were used for responsive testing.
+	- This [tool](https://responsivedesignchecker.com/) in conjunction with Am I Responsive were used for responsive testing.I have used it

 # Implementation